Profitbase/Episode-Docs/articles/invision/docs/worksheets/howto/timeframecolumns.md

----
-title: "How To Use Column Captions for Time Frame Columns"
+# How To Use Column Captions for Time Frame Columns
-metaKeys: "How To Use Column captions for Time Frame Columns"
-folderOnly: "false"
-pageIndex: 9
----

-### Link to the video
+## Link to the video

 Under [this link](https://profitbasedocs.blob.core.windows.net/videos/Worksheet%20-%20Column%20captions%20for%20Time%20Frame%20Columns.mp4) you will find a video that shows how to use Column Captions for Time Frame Columns.
 [Here](../colcaptions.md) you will find [Documentation](../colcaptions.md).
 <br/>

-### Step by step
+## Step by step

 1. Go to the configuration tab and open caption expression window for chosen column: